 Yes.
 This is very important to understand.

-If the fund is changing its mandate or its portfolio strategy, to accommodate categorization and rationalization, then its obvious that earlier strategy that resulted in past performance is no longer valid.
+If the fund is changing its mandate or its portfolio strategy, to accommodate categorization and rationalization, then it’s obvious that the earlier strategy that resulted in past performance is no longer valid.

 A new strategy has taken over.
 So you cannot expect past returns going forward as you don’t know how the new strategy will play out!